sherriewang/papernotes/README.md

 * Crop yield gaps: their importance, magnitudes, and causes
 * A scalable satellite-based crop yield mapper
 * Dynamic Routing Between Capsules
+* Inherent Trade-Offs in the Fair Determination of Risk Scores
 * Accurate Genomic Prediction Of Human Height

 ## 2017